VNAGA01/VasifRepo/Deployment.md

-## iOS Developer Enterprise Program
+## 2.iOS Developer Enterprise Program

 > The iOS Enterprise Distribution program allows a company to distribute
 > their own “in-house” apps directly.
 It is intended for employees of